 Based on the independence standards as defined by the Nasdaq marketplace rules, the Board has determined in its business judgment that all of the directors and director-nominees are independent as such term is defined in the Nasdaq listing standards, except for Mr. Brunngraber and Mr. Resch.
 In addition, each of the members of the Audit and Risk Committee and Compensation Committee meets the heightened independence standards set forth in the SEC rules and the Nasdaq listing standards.
 In making these determinations, the Board has reviewed all transactions and relationships between each director (or any member of his or her immediate family) and the Company, including transactions and relationships described in the directors' responses to questions regarding employment, business, family, and other relationships with the Company and its management.
-These included transactions relating to non-audit accounting services provided to the Company by Forvis, LLP, Ms. Henry's former employer, and commissions paid in connection with the Company's share repurchase program to Benjamin F. Edwards & Company, of which Mr. Edwards serves as Chairman, CEO and President.
-The Board has concluded that these transactions did not impair director independence for a variety of reasons, including that (i) the amounts in question were considerably under the thresholds set forth in applicable independence standards, in each case less than 1% of the recipient's consolidated gross revenues, (ii) Ms. Henry and Mr. Edwards did not have a direct or indirect interest in the transactions, and (iii) the relationships overall were deemed immaterial.
+These included transactions relating to non-audit accounting services provided to the Company by Forvis, LLP, Ms. Henry's former employer, and commissions paid in connection with the Company's share repurchase program to Benjamin F. Edwards & Company, of which Mr. Edwards set forth in applicable independence standards, in each case less than 1% of the recipient's consolidated gross revenues, (ii) Ms. Henry and Mr. Edwards did not have a direct or indirect interest in the transactions, and (iii) the relationships overall were deemed immaterial.
 As a result of this review, the Board concluded, as to each independent director, that no relationship exists which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.